vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *absolute minimum* weekly targets:

-  * At least 6 hours on weeks that I have not marked any day off
+  * At least 6 hours on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)
-  * At least 4 hours on weeks that I have marked one day off
+  * At least 4 hours on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)
-  * At least 2 hours on weeks that I have marked two days off
+  * At least 2 hours on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)

 * I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true: